 9. The reasons for the formation of reflexes are events that are vital for the whole species.

-10. The causes of reflexes are signals that arise on the basis of personal past experience and warn of an important event.
+10. The causes of reflexes are signals that arise from personal past experience and warn of an important event.

 Answers: Option I – 1, 3, 6, 7, 9; Option II – 2, 4, 5, 8, 10.